Luxlios/Neural_network/Inception v2&v3/README.md

 ### Inception v3
 在Inception v2架构的基础上添加几个点：
 - Optimizer: RMSProp
+1. with decay of 0.9 and epsilon=1.0
+2. learning rate of 0.045, decayed every two epoch using an exponential rate of 0.94
+3. gradient clipping with threshold 2.0(be found to be useful to stabilize the training)
 - Label Smoothing Regularization
 - Factorize the first 7×7 convolutional layer into a sequence of 3×3 convolutional layers
 - Auxiliary classifier + BN